mrkkrp/markkarpov.com/tutorial/megaparsec.md

   under-documented and hard to figure out.
 It can parse `String` and `ByteString` out-of-the-box, but not `Text`.

+* [`flatparse`][flatparse] is a newer library built for raw speed, often approaching the performance of hand-written parsers.
+It achieves this by giving up some conveniences: it works only with strict `ByteString`, does not support incremental input, and leans on Template Haskell for efficient matching of literals and character classes.
+A good choice when performance is the overriding concern.

+* [`Earley`][earley] takes a different approach altogether.
+Instead of parser combinators with limited lookahead, it implements Earley's algorithm for general context-free grammars.
+This means it can handle left-recursive and ambiguous grammars—returning all possible parses when there is more than one—which conventional parser combinators cannot do.
+That generality comes at a price, though: it is typically slower, its error messages are less refined, and it does not offer the fine-grained control over backtracking and failure that combinator libraries provide.

 * [`megaparsec`][megaparsec] is a fork of `parsec` that has been actively developed in the last few years.
 The current version tries to find a nice balance between speed, flexibility, and quality of parse errors.
 As an